 sticker n. an adhesive label or notice, generally printed or illustrated.

 label n. a small piece of paper, fabric, plastic, or similar material attached to an object and giving information about it.

 decal n. a design prepared on special paper for transfer onto another surface such as glass, porcelain, or metal.

-We generally use the term “label” to describe adhesive products printed on papers or foils with inks not suitable for outdoors.
-“Address labels”, “shipping labels”, “lapel labels”, “foil seals”, etc., these tend to be supplied on rolls or sheets for use (indoors) on packaging, paperwork, clothing, products, etc.
+We generally use the term “label” to describe adhesive products printed on papers or foils with inks not suitable for outdoors as in address labels, shipping labels, lapel labels, foil seals, etc., these tend to be supplied on a roll or sheet for use (indoors) on packaging, paperwork, clothing, products, etc.

 The term, “decals” on the other hand, is often used interchangeably with other outdoor sticker products.
 But, as you can see in the New Oxford definition, “decals” are more associated with a “transfer” from one medium to another.
 “Decal” is short for “decalcomania” and usually is a more decorative type design.
 Thus “slide-on transfer decals” in the model-building world, or water-slide ceramic decals (Transfers) for tile and ceramic uses are an accurate use of the decal term.

 Where the decal-or-sticker confusion usually lies stems from vinyl cut lettering and graphics.
 These are for long term outdoor use and are supplied with a pre-masking sheet, so upon application are transferred from one sheet/medium to another.
 Unlike a traditional “sticker” which is removed from its backing paper and stuck where-ever, these vinyl decals are being transferred (often in multiple pieces) from the masking sheet to a smooth surface.